fortunehaywhy/Rice-production-/README.md

 # Rice production
- Rice production in relationship with population growth in Nigeria from 1961-2021
+ This project analyzes the negative correlation between rice production and population growth in Nigeria from 1961 to 2021, using linear modeling to highlight agricultural challenges and inform future policies for food security.